 In March 2020, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") No. 2020-04, "Reference Rate Reform (Topic 848): Facilitation of the Effects of Reference Rate Reform on Financial Reporting."
 This standard provides temporary optional expedients and exceptions to accounting guidance on contract modifications and hedge accounting to ease entities' financial reporting burdens as the market transitions from the LIBOR and other interbank offered rates to alternative reference rates.
 The standard was effective upon issuance and generally can be applied through December 31, 2022.
-We are uncertain the effects of this standard will have on our financial position, results of operations and cash flows.
+We are in the process of evaluating the requirements of this standard and have not yet determined the impact of adoption on our consolidated financial statements.